pages-cms/website/src/docs/configuration.md

 ## Content

-Content managed by the users: collections (e.g. blog posts) and single types (e.g. the home page).
+Content managed by the users: collections (e.g. blog posts) and file types (e.g. the home page).
 The `content` key should be set as an array of content entries.

 ![Collection view](/media/screenshots/collection-view-light@2x.png)